-In 2018, 1 vessels participated in this fishery.
-For the 2021 fishing season, no vessels notified their intention to participate in this fishery.
+In 2018, when fishing last occurred, 1 vessel participated in this fishery.
+For the 2023 fishing season, no vessels notified their intention to participate in this fishery.

 1.4.
 Timeline of spatial management

 In 2001, the boundaries of Division 58.4.3 were reassigned based on ecological considerations, and two new divisions were formed: Division 58.4.3a (Elan Bank) and Division 58.4.3b (BANZARE Bank).
 Since 2005, licensed longline vessels have fished in Division 58.4.3a targeting primarily D. eleginoides (Table 1).